 Enjoy a Pint of Guinness!

 Pub culture is huge in Ireland, and as the one of the most recognized beer brands worldwide, the name Guinness is practically synonymous with Dublin.
-Take a tour of the Guinness Brewery and discover what goes into crafting the perfect pint.
+No study abroad program in Ireland would be complete without taking a tour of the Guinness Brewery and discover what goes into crafting the perfect pint.
 Savor some of the famous dry stout yourself at the storehouse’s Gravity Bar.
 You can also grab a pint and enjoy the atmosphere at one of the many pubs in the Temple Bar District, home to a lively nightlife and cultural festivals year round.